 There is nothing more exotic to civilians or an audience of non-martial artists than to see two fighters pairing off at the dojo and exchanging strikes.
-There is beauty in the techniques, timing, exchange, and counters.
-It's almost like being an observer in a private discussion where the two in question are speaking a foriegn tongue.
+There is beauty in the techniques, timing, exchange, and counters; there's a thrill in knowing there's inherent danger lurking in each technique.
+It's almost like being an observer in a private discussion where the two in question are speaking animatedly in a foreign tongue.

-For the most part however, most taekwondo sparring sessions are a farce - there is scant danger involved.
+For the most part, most taekwondo sparring sessions have scant danger involved.
 Training sessions in the dojo are between taekwondo/karate students of more or less the same skill level.
 Or if the skill has great disparity, then rules and a good training environment make sure that the person with superior experience helps nurture the less able opponent.

 I commented to Mir a couple of years ago when she observed me sparring against a number of opponents that all I was doing was prancing about.
 And it was totally true.
 Why I looked good was because I had a great advantage of skill and experience, didn't feel too much in danger, and thus could pull out really cool techniques, show off tactical flashy sequences, and generally time out my opponents.

 One way of beating an opponent is by the use of 'broken rhythm'.
 This is a concept propounded by Bruce Lee's Tao of Jeet June Do.
 Everything in life has a rhythm.
 Training has a rhythm.
 Sparring has a rhythm.
 Techniques have their rhythm.
 A person has his own rhythm ... and gets used to this 'rhythm' or natural speed of doing things.
 So when you face off with an opponent, broken rhythm prompts you to think about:

 - Setting up your opponent by presenting a set natural sparring or fighting rhythm - then change it in due course by attacking and gap closing really fast.